Appenninica MTB Parmigiano Reggiano Stage Race takes place over 7 consecutive days along the Apennine Mountains.

 As indicated by the elevation gain, the course has steep sections both uphill and downhill but almost all of them rideable by trained athletes with good skills.

-Basically, we planned a route that is a postcard for the European mountain ranges best suited to outdoor activities: the Apennines.
+Basically, we planned a route that is a postcard for the European mountain range best suited to outdoor activities: the Apennines.
 We then added some special ingredients that you only find here: extraordinary cuisine and warmth of the people without forgetting the atmosphere of conviviality for which Emilia Romagna is known and proud.

 Appenninica Low Impact